配置 jobs 文件 .gitlab-ci.yml

 branch is deleted.

-Closing (stoping) environments can be achieved with the on_stop keyword defined under
+Closing (stoping) environments can be achieved with the on_stop keyword defined underenvironment.
+It declares a different job that runs in order to close

 the environment.